Lesser Praire Chicken

 Shinnery Oak Prairie Ecosystem: 13,000 acres (via RiverBank Ecosystem Partnership)

-What is a take vehicle?
+What is an incidental take permit vehicle?